Getlatestversion/getlatestversion.eu-source/content/post/bartlombardi/20/git-cherry-pick-for-a-strategic-harvest/index.en.md

 tags:
 - azure devops
 - git
-- cherry pick
+- cherry-pick
-summary: 'Fixing a bug on multiple branches is a complex task.
-In this article I will illustrate the Git cherry-pick command.'
+summary: "Fixing a bug on multiple branches is a complex task.
+In this article I will illustrate the Git cherry-pick command."
 publishDate: 2020-07-13T03:00:00+02:00
 ---